Kristallnacht: Names for Kristallnacht

-Although Novemberpogrome is today the dominant term, some historians and authors have also criticized the use of the term "pogrom", as it incorporates associations that can be interpreted as trivializing the events.
+Although Novemberpogrome is today the dominant term in Germany, some historians and authors have also criticized the use of the term "pogrom", as it incorporates associations that can be interpreted as trivializing the events.
 The scale of Kristallnacht far outstripped any pogroms in the Russian Empire, which were local or regional events of spontaneous, lawless mass-violence against Jews and their property.
-These massacres were initiated by a local population with at most the tacit approval of the local authorities and police.
+Those massacres were initiated by a local population with at most the tacit approval of the local authorities and police.
 In contrast, the events of Kristallnacht were centrally organized by the national government and systematically carried out across the country, a connotation which is missing from the word "pogrom".
-The word "pogrom" also places the events in a context that suggests the Holocaust was not unique.
-Furthermore, the word "Kristallnacht" is established in other languages, and divergent vocabulary can add confusion and difficulty when communicating with researchers and people abroad.
+The word "pogrom" also places the events in a context that suggests that the Holocaust was not unique.
+Furthermore, the word "Kristallnacht" is already established in other languages, so divergent vocabulary can add confusion and difficulty when communicating with researchers and people abroad.

 On the 80th anniversary, the president of the German Historical Museum stated that there "will never be" an adequate name for the events of Kristallnacht.